-5.1 In order to provide a safer learning environment and comply with the 2018 International Fire Code (IFC), and as identified in the District's 2016 Bond Proposal List, the District intends to secure complete, professional contractor services for fire alarm system improvements at the nine (9) schools listed.
+In order to provide a safer learning environment and comply with the 2018 International Fire Code (IFC), and as identified in the District's 2016 Bond Proposal List, the District intends to secure complete, professional contractor services for fire alarm system improvements Lesher Middle School and Werner Elementary School.
 This project will consist of but is not limited to the removal of existing devices and the installation of new voice evacuation equipment to include speakers, smoke detectors, and door holders.
 See Exhibits A and B for project manual and engineered drawings to determine complete scope of work at each school.
+Please note the project manual and plans include scope and specifications for additional sites that are not included in this bid.
+Please refer to the sections that refer to Lesher Middle

-The awarded contractor(s) will work closely with the District's construction department on project coordination to achieve the desired outcome.
+School and Werner Elementary School.
+The awarded contractor(s) will work closely with the District's construction department on project coordination to achieve the desired outcome

 - 5.1.1 Exhibit B, fire alarm replacement plans are not included with this IFB document and have not been posted to BidNet.
-Contractors intending to submit bids in response to this IFB and who wish to obtain Exhibit B shall email their request directly to Senior Procurement Agent, Kelly Wooden at: kwooden@psdschools.org - 5.1.2 Alternate #1 for Lesher Middle School includes subpanel and installation. - 5.2 The following shall be included in this project and must be included in base bid lump sum pricing submitted in the Bid Form (Section 12.0): - 5.2.1 Off-site trash and debris removal and disposal - 5.2.2 All materials, equipment, supplies, labor, and freight to complete project - 5.3 Work scheduling shall be coordinated between the District Project Manager and Contractor.
+Contractors intending to submit bids in response to this IFB and who wish to obtain Exhibit B shall email their request directly to Senior Procurement Agent, Kelly Wooden at: kwooden@psdschools.org - 5.1.2 Alternate #1 for Lesher Middle School includes subpanel and installation. - 5.2 The following shall be included in this project and must be included in base bid lump sum pricing submitted in the Bid Form (Section 12.0): - 5.2.1 Off-site trash and debris removal and disposal - 5.2.2 All materials, equipment, supplies, labor, and freight to complete project - Work scheduling shall be coordinated between the District Project Manager and Contractor.
 All work will be performed in accordance with accepted standards for work of a similar nature. - 5.4 Inspection of the work shall not relieve the Contractor of any obligation to fulfill the Contract as prescribed.
 Work not meeting specifications shall be corrected, at Contractor's expense, and unsuitable work may be rejected, notwithstanding that such work has been previously inspected by the District Project Manager.
 Receipt of pertinent documentation and final inspection of finished product by the District Project Manager are required prior to release of final payment to the Contractor awardee. - 5.5 Contractor shall not use District sanitary facilities, trash receptacles, roll offs, supplies, tools, or equipment.
 The Contractor shall haul away all debris and trash to an off-site location. - 5.6 Any measurements referenced may be approximations.
 Contractors are responsible for obtaining exact measurements 'Verify in Field' (V.I.F). - 5.7 Upon request, Contractor shall supply a list of employees working on this project. - 5.8 Proof of materials cost shall be provided upon request. - 5.9 After hours or weekend work may be necessary to complete the project (no additional cost to the District). - 5.10 Services will be provided as established by Purchase Order.
-All work will be performed in accordance with accepted standards for work of a similar nature. - 5.11 Below is the work schedule that shall be followed: - 5.11.1 The District intends for the scope of Lesher Middle School and Werner Elementary School to be completed during Summer 2020.
-Work may begin as early as June 1, 2020 and must be completed no later than August 8, 2020.
+All work will be performed in accordance with accepted standards for work of a similar nature.

+- 5.11 Below is the work schedule that shall be followed: - 5.11.1 The District intends for the scope of Lesher Middle School and Werner Elementary School to be completed during Summer 2020.
+These sites may be accessible for work to begin as early as May 1, 2020 and work must be completed no later than August 8, 2020.
 There is no early finish incentive offered to the awarded Contractor(s).